 How Americans Can Plan and Handle Emergencies Abroad

-Last year’s tsunami disaster in Southeast Asia was a dreadful reminder for overseas travelers that it is a good idea to prepare for emergencies.
+Yearly natural disasters around the world often serve as a terrible reminders for overseas travelers that it is a good idea to prepare for all types of emergencies.
 Do a little homework and read the country briefings and travel

 Still, no matter how well you prepare, sometimes you may have to ask for assistance at a U.S. embassy or consulate.
 Embassies are not staffed to provide personalized assistance for minor difficulties and setbacks,